SAINT-GOBAINTour Saint-Gobain12 place de l'Iris92400 CourbevoieFRANCE

-The Board of Directors of Compagnie de Saint-Gobain is comprised of 16 members.
+The Board of Directors of Compagnie de Saint-Gobain is comprised of 14 members including 45% of women and 82% of independant board members.
 Its decisions are made in light of the recommendations of three Board committees:

 Directors are elected for a four-year term (article 9 of the bylaws), in accordance with the recommendations of the AFEP-MEDEF corporate governance code for French listed companies.

 At its meeting on November 24, 2016, Compagnie de Saint-Gobain’s Board of Directors decided to create the position of Lead Independent Director (Administrateur Référent), which is taken on by Jean-Dominique Senard, independent Director since 2012, since the Annual General Meeting held on June 8, 2017.

 Pierre-André de Chalendar is a graduate of ESSEC Business School and a former student of the École Nationale d'Administration.
 A former civil servant (Inspecteur des Finances), he served as deputy to the Director General for Energy and Raw Materials within the French Ministry of Industry.

 Mr. de Chalendar joined Compagnie de Saint-Gobain in 1989 as Vice-President, Corporate Planning.
 He was subsequently Vice-President of the Abrasives business in Europe (1992-1996), President of the Abrasives business worldwide (1996-2000) and General Delegate for the United Kingdom and the Republic of Ireland (2000-2002) before being appointed Senior Vice-President of Compagnie de Saint-Gobain in charge of the Building Distribution Sector in 2003.